Darn Tough logo among Merino Wool fibers from making merino wool socksDarn Tough sticker logo among Merino Wool fibers from making merino wool socks

 The inherent power of wool is its ability to stretch, thanks to natural crimps in its fibers.
 These creases, or folds, coil together to create an elastic-like core, giving it a reflexive memory that snaps back into place during and after rigorous activity.
 Compared to other sock materials, we choose Merino because it's wildly durable, temperature regulating, and silky smooth on your skin.

-Infographic showing anatomy of a merino fiber, the crimp, scales, outer cuticle, and inner cortex
+Diagram of the structure of Merino Wool fibers, showing the scales, crimp, outer cuticle, and inner cortex

 The Benefits of Merino Wool